Cold as You

 “And all my walls stood tall painted blue, but I'll take 'em down” — Everything Has Changed

-Angela hears Cold as You's walls painted a shade of gray answered by Everything Has Changed's walls stood tall painted blue, the same figure of a person walled off and colour-coded: grey for the partner who shuts the speaker out, blue for the one who lets the walls come down.
+Angela hears Cold as You's walls painted a shade of grey answered by Everything Has Changed's walls stood tall painted blue, the same figure of a person walled off and colour-coded: grey for the partner who shuts the speaker out, blue for the one who lets the walls come down.

 dying for love